Totally Useless Coffee Dispenser…

 • Stepper motor with driver

-• Plexiglas (for front cover)
+• Plexiglas for the front cover

 • Microbit v2